-Tennis elbow, also sometimes referred to as lateral epicondylitis, is a condition involving pain in the area of the elbow that is usually associated with overuse of the area.
-In particular, the muscles and tendons in the forearm become damaged due to repeated movements, which causes the discomfort.
+Tennis elbow, also sometimes referred to as lateral epicondylitis, is a condition involving pain in the elbow that is usually associated with overuse of the area.
+In particular, the muscles and tendons in the forearm become damaged due to repeated movements, which causes discomfort.

 Although anyone can suffer from Tennis Elbow, the name of the condition is named due to the high incidence of the condition among people that play tennis and other racquet sports.

 The primary cause of tennis elbow is overuse of the forearm muscles that help to stabilize the wrist when the arm is extended, which often occurs in sports that are involved with a racquet.
 With continued use over time, small tears appear in the tendon, which leads to the symptoms of pain.

 There are many groups of people who are at risk of getting Tennis Elbow in addition to those that play sport frequently, including: